-The RSB annually hosts two internship positions for current PhD students who are funded by AHRC, BBSRC, EPSRC, ESRC, MRC, and NERC.
+The RSB annually hosts two policy internship positions for current PhD students who are funded by AHRC, BBSRC, EPSRC, ESRC, MRC, and NERC.

 The successful applicants each spend three months working at the RSB within our education or science policy teams.
 Start and end dates can be negotiated as appropriate.

-To apply in summer 2022 for internships in 2023, go to the UKRI Policy Internships Scheme webpage.
+For information on how to apply for internships in 2025, go to the UKRI Policy Internships Scheme webpage.

 About RSB policy work

 We regularly reply to government and national level consultations and inquiries and engage pro-actively with policy development through the work of our Fellows, Committees and Groups.
 Our individual members and Member Organisations represent a valuable network of expertise and policy interest.

-Find out more about the impact of our science policy activity.
+Find out more about the impact of our policy activity.

 What does a policy internship at the RSB involve?